pfdubois/BridgeBidding/source/Glossary.rst

    good suit
-      A “good suit” is one with 2 of the top 3 honors or 3 of the top 5, but not QJ10, and usually five or more cards.
+      A “good suit” is one with 2 of the top 3 honors or 3 of the top 5, but not QJT, and usually five or more cards.

    cue bid
    cue